NordicSemiconductor/Android-Scanner-Compat-Library/README.md

 ### Background scanning

 `SCAN_MODE_LOW_POWER` or `SCAN_MODE_OPPORTUNISTIC` should be used when scanning in background.
-Note, that newer Androdi versions will enforce using low power mode in background, even if another one has been set.
+Note, that newer Android versions will enforce using low power mode in background, even if another one has been set.
 This library allows to emulate [scanning with PendingIntent](https://developer.android.com/reference/android/bluetooth/le/BluetoothLeScanner.html#startScan(java.util.List%3Candroid.bluetooth.le.ScanFilter%3E,%20android.bluetooth.le.ScanSettings,%20android.app.PendingIntent)) on pre-Oreo devices by starting a background service that will scan with requested scan mode.
-This is much less battery friendly than when the original method is used, but works and saves a lot of developement time if such feature should be implemented anyway.
+This is much less battery friendly than when the original method is used, but works and saves a lot of development time if such feature should be implemented anyway.
 Please read below for more details.

 ## Usage